yvvki/bunup/README.md

 Bunup is the **blazing-fast build tool** for TypeScript and JavaScript libraries, designed for flawless developer experience and speed, **powered by Bun**.

+Bundles faster than you can say "bundle" — 100x faster than tsup and 10x faster than tsdown.

 https://github.com/user-attachments/assets/f25d643c-b637-4f8f-9cf4-bc9251a14030

 </div>
 <!-- markdownlint-restore -->